 To get the story broadcasted on local news, I had to interview, saying the story was about wasting police resources.
 Claiming it was about racism was not going to work, it would have been denied.

-It is significant to remember this is a new, widely accepted understanding in our culture.
+Remembering this is a new, widely accepted understanding of our culture is important.
 Yet I believe people are missing several points from this story, distracted by a straightforward narrative that White women are evil Karens and Black people are victims in a system that does not change.
 There’s nothing more to do but enjoy petty memes and jokes about another “Karen” going wild again.
-Being White, I have almost entirely been excluded from the importance of the story, and I’m not the only one who has noticed, as many people I know pointed it out telling me I should speak out more.

-That narrative was acceptable five years ago.
-I just wanted the story to go viral, I wanted to let Black people have their moment.
-I gave them the needed evidence and let them take over from there.
-I did not want to make it about myself.
-It isn’t just about me.
-But if you look at it from a macro level, you would see the story is not just a tragedy of White people harassing and weaponizing police towards Black people in public spaces.
-It’s also a story about how White and Black people can work together to change culture and hold racism accountable.
+If you look at it from a macro level, you would see the story is not just a tragedy of White people harassing and weaponizing police towards Black people in public spaces.
+It’s a story about how White and Black people can work together to change culture and hold racism accountable.

 White people should know everything I’ve learned so they can think critically about these cultural issues and understand they can also make progress and comfortably become a part of diverse communities beyond filming “Karen.”
 They should be!
 The narrative is still segregated while the country is becoming more diverse.
 How we (White people) think of ourselves as being respectfully represented in diverse communities should be the question we ask, something we envision and consider.

 After the video went viral, I ran into and met former Black Panther Party Chairman Erika Huggins.
 She looked at me and said, “You were the one that filmed that video?
 That was your voice?”
 She then added, “You see what we see.
 You see what Black people have been trying to explain for so long.
 I need you to educate your people.”
-She then added White panthers existed, they were helping the Black Panther party, hinting that I should not shy away from that history.
+She then added that White panthers existed and were helping the Black Panther party, hinting that I should not shy away from that history.

-Educating “my people” is such a difficult task.
-I can’t appoint myself a teacher; they’d have to want to learn from me.
-From my experience, most shut me down and treat me like a nobody who knows nothing because they want to be the ones that bask in the light of not being racist.
-They don’t want to admit they have much to learn.
-I’ll admit it, I still learn to this day because I humble myself and shut down that ego once it starts to get offended.
-Too many White people can not learn to humbly acknowledge that they might not know what anti-racist action actually means to truly understand the Black perspective in America.
+I’ll admit it: I still learn to this day because I humble myself and shut down that ego once it starts to get offended.
+Too many White people can not learn to humbly acknowledge that they might not know what anti-racist action means to understand the Black perspective in America truly.
 Or any other perspective, for that matter.

 Frankly, not enough people know how media works while they make commentary on their social media platforms as if they are experts in what they speak.